Little Green Men (Star Trek: Deep Space Nine): Production

-Director James L. Conway compared the episode to a low budget film he had made called Hangar 18 about the government cover-up of a UFO incident.
-Conway noted that Deep Space Nine did not often do comedy, and there was tone meeting, where showrunner Ira Behr asked "Are you sure you can get the humor here?"
+Director James L. Conway compared the episode to a low-budget film he had made called Hangar 18, about the government cover-up of a UFO incident.
+Conway noted that Deep Space Nine did not often do comedy, and there was a tone meeting, where showrunner Ira Behr asked "Are you sure you can get the humor here?"
 Conway was confident that the episode would work out fine.

 The producers requested a "Megan Gallagher type" for one of the roles in the episode.
 Upon hearing about this, Gallagher's agent contacted them and said that Gallagher might be able to do it herself.
 Following this she was offered the part in the episode.
-She had previously appeared in the second season episode "Invasive Procedures" and would later appear in the Star Trek: Voyager episode "Body and Soul".
+She had previously appeared in the second season episode "Invasive Procedures", and would later appear in the Star Trek: Voyager episode "Body and Soul".

 Quark's spacecraft (named in this episode as Quark's Treasure) looks like the Ferengi pod, which was introduced in "The Price" on Star Trek: The Next Generation broadcast on November 13, 1989.
 The interior set was seen previously in "Prophet Motive" (S3E16), also a Ferengi-centric episode.
 Ferengi pod shuttlecraft designs appears in a number of customized versions throughout the rest of the series and it makes an appearance on Star Trek: Voyager also.

 Charles Napier, who portrayed General Denning, previously appeared in the Star Trek: The Original Series episode "The Way to Eden".
 He had requested to play a military character after having portrayed a "space hippie" in his last appearance.

 Reception

 In 2012, Den of Geek ranked this the fifth best episode of Star Trek: Deep Space Nine.

-"Little Green Men" was rated as having the 2nd top moment of all Star Trek by Geek.com in 2015.
+"Little Green Men" was rated as having the second top moment of all Star Trek by Geek.com in 2015.

 In 2014, io9 ranked "Little Green Men" as the 85th best episode of Star Trek in their list of the top 100 Star Trek episodes.

-SyFy ranked "Little Green Men" as the 10th best time travel plot in Star Trek, in 2016.
+SyFy ranked "Little Green Men" as the tenth best time travel plot in Star Trek in 2016.

 In 2016, Empire ranked this the 35th best out of the top 50 episodes of the 700 plus Star Trek television episodes.

 In 2016, The Hollywood Reporter ranked this episode the 18th best of Star Trek: Deep Space Nine.

-In 2019, CBR rated "Little Green Men" the 11th funniest Star Trek episode.
+In 2019, CBR rated "Little Green Men" the eleventh funniest Star Trek episode.

 In 2019, Nerdist ranked this episode the seventh best time-travel episode of the Star Trek franchise.

 In 2020, io9 listed this as one of the "must-watch" episodes of the series.

 U.K. science fiction magazine and website SciFiNow ranked this one of the top ten episodes of Star Trek: Deep Space Nine, remarking that, although episodes about the Ferengi are "divisive", this one "is a joy.".